vedant-mahalle/ChatGPT-Clone/README.md

-# 🚀 ChatGPT Clone
+# 🚀 Chatify

-Welcome to the ChatGPT Clone, a sleek and responsive AI chatbot interface built with React.
-This project aims to replicate the core functionalities of popular AI chat applications, providing a seamless and interactive user experience.
+Welcome to Chatify, a sleek and responsive AI chatbot interface built with React.
+This project aims to provide a seamless and interactive chat experience with AI capabilities.

 ## ✨ Features